Stealthing & Sabotaging Condoms: What You Need To Know

 - If you want to take legal action, consider filing a police report.
 There may not yet be a legal protection for those who have been stealthed, but at least it will be documented.

-- Speak with a therapist of counselor.
+- Speak with a therapist or counselor.
 As mentioned in Brodsky’s law review, often victims of stealthing feel distressed and/or violated.
 It can help to talk to a professional about how you are feeling and how to positively cope with these feelings.

 - Don’t trust this man in the future and do not have sex with him again.
 You discussed prior to having sex that a condom was to be worn and he made the choice to bareback from the start or during sex without you knowing.
 This is not okay and that act was no longer consensual.

 Stealthing is not okay, it is harmful and it can lead to potential unwanted pregnancies and STIs.
-There needs to be up-to-date legal repercussions for stealthing and other sexual acts that violate sexual consent in the US other countries that are also lacking legal ramifications.
+There need to be up-to-date legal repercussions for stealthing and other sexual acts that violate sexual consent in the US other countries that are also lacking legal ramifications.